Pensacola station (Amtrak)

 Pensacola station is a former train station in Pensacola, Florida.
 It was served by Amtrak, the national railroad passenger system.
 The station served as a replacement for the former Louisville and Nashville Passenger Station and Express Building.
-Service has been suspended since Hurricane Katrina struck Pensacola in 2005.
+In 2005, service has been suspended since Hurricane Katrina struck Pensacola.
+In late 2021, the station building was converted into a veteran memorial museum.